spree/spree/guides/content/integration/terminology.md

 An integration is a collection of [services](#services) that provide support for connecting your storefront to third-party or in-house applications, like Amazon, Mandrill, Quickbooks, Quiet Logistics and many more.

-Each integration is generally provided by a single [endpoint](#endpoints) application, that are responsible for processing JSON [messages](#messages) that are POST'd to it and relaying the information to the third-party systems.
+Each integration is generally provided by a single [endpoint](#endpoints) application, that is responsible for processing JSON [messages](#messages) that are POST'd to it and relaying the information to the third-party systems.

 ## Messages